 Using Tokens to Increase Reputation

 Since Destiny 2 introduces some changes to the engram system, the Legendary Engram that players can claim will have a power level tied to it.
-And that power level will be determined by the highest gear in the player’s entire inventory, spread across each character and in the vault.
+Moreover, that power level will be determined by the highest gear in the player’s entire inventory, spread across each character and in the vault.

-It’s also worth noting that there are other ways to increase one’s reputation with a vendor, but tokens are the most surefire way.
+It is also worth noting that there are other ways to increase one’s reputation with a vendor, but tokens are the most surefire way.
 There are other rare materials around each destination (think Spinmetal) that can be traded in for a reputation boost.

 Destiny 2 releases September 6, 2017 for PS4 and Xbox One, and October 24 for PC.